 Sedation Dentistry

 Sedation dentistry provides safe, comfortable dental treatment for patients with extreme anxiety about dental treatment.
-Sometimes called relaxation dentistry, sedation dentistry is a method of managing pain and anxiety during professional dental care though the use of medication.
+Sometimes called relaxation dentistry, sedation dentistry is a method of managing pain and anxiety during professional dental care through the use of medication.
 Pediatric Dentists spend a large part of their training learning specifically how to manage patients safely under sedation and general anesthesia.

 • High fear of dental care